Hiking Hotspot: Triple Falls at Dupont State Forest

 The Western North Carolina region is loaded with breathtaking waterfalls.
 From roadside wonders, to those requiring a hard trek along an unmaintained trail, there are unending cascading beauties to explore in this region.
 The best waterfall hikes include those such as the Triple Falls trail within the Dupont State Forest, in which you will see multiple waterfalls in exchange for a hike of no more than moderate intensity.

-If you find yourself visiting a nearby city like Greenville or Asheville, the Dupont State Forest is an easy 1 hour drive from either, and well worth the trek for the opportunity to see 3 gorgeous waterfalls via a relatively easy hike.
+If you find yourself visiting a nearby city like Greenville or Asheville, the Dupont State Forest is an easy 1 hour drive from either, and well worth the trek for the unique opportunity to see 3 gorgeous waterfalls via a relatively easy hike.
 This hike is challenging enough to provide a great workout, yet not tough enough to draw away beginning hikers.
 The payoff is big as you will see several incredible waterfalls in exchange for minimal effort.

 The Dupont State Forest